What are graphic overlays?

 We offer a wide variety of different printing effects.
 These include basic effects like changing the surface finish, to the use of digitally printed graphics for endless customizability.

 Backlighting is commonly coupled with graphic overlays so various icons can be toggled on and off.
-Our overlays can be designed with the use of backlighting in mind.
+Our overlays can be designed with the use of backlighting and backlit membrane switches in mind.
 By using techniques like dead fronting, LED windows, and light blockers, we can ensure that your overlay retains its functionality and appearance in conjunction with the use of LED lighting.

 - Soft touch